University of Idaho: Greek life

 The University of Idaho is home to more than two dozen (multicultural) Greek organizations that make up more than 20% of the student population.
 Over 44% of the students who live on campus are involved in Greek life.

+Fraternity and Sorority Life at University of Idaho includes 35 Greek-letter organizations within Multicultural Greek Council, Interfraternity Council and Panhellenic Council.
+Each chapter offers a supportive community that helps students navigate the college experience together.